-In the past 5 years, the Department of Physiology and Neuroscience has consistently ranked in the top 5 for NIH funding.
+In 2022, the Department of Physiology and Neuroscience ranked #1 in NIH funding and over the past 5 years has consistently ranked in the top 5 for NIH funding.
 The faculty carry out cutting-edge research in Alzheimer’s disease, other neurodegenerative disorders, stroke, sensory systems and circuits, renal physiology, and kidney-brain axis.
 Faculty members also support master’s of medical physiology candidates as thesis mentors.

 Peti-Peterdi’s research focuses on renal (patho)physiology, the role of kidneys in maintaining body fluid and electrolyte hemostasis and blood pressure in health and diseases, including chronic kidney disease, diabetic nephropathy and hypertension; kidney tissue remodeling and nephron regeneration; function of macula densa cells of the juxtaglomerular apparatus (JGA); and the role of podocytes in the maintenance and pathology of the glomerular filtration barrier.